IvanDerlich/the-new-york-times-article/README.md

-# Project:Positioning and Floating Elements
+# Project: Positioning and Floating Elements

 ## Brief introduction

-This is replica website of this site: http://www.nytimes.com/2014/03/18/science/space/detection-of-waves-in-space-buttresses-landmark-theory-of-big-bang.html?_r=0
+This is a replica website of this site: http://www.nytimes.com/2014/03/18/science/space/detection-of-waves-in-space-buttresses-landmark-theory-of-big-bang.html?_r=0

 The purpose was to learn to style with CSS Floats and Positioning